philippzabka/resilionator/README.md

 # Resilionator
 Resilionator is a small and portable Python application for identifying and mitigating potential weak points in networks.
-The application is still in development, so we appreciate your feedback!
+The application is still in development, so your feedback is welcome!

 ## Installation